mead-ml/mead-baseline/README.md

 implementations for data loading, model development, training and export of deep learning architectures.
 It also provides implementations for high-performance, deep learning models for various NLP tasks, against which newly developed models can be compared.
-Deep learning experiments are hard to reproduce, Baseline provides functionalities to track them.
+Deep learning experiments are hard to reproduce, MEAD provides functionalities to track them.
 The goal is to allow a researcher to focus on model development, delegating the repetitive tasks to the library.